Authorization Adjustment

 Note: You need to specify the entire new authorization amountnot just the difference.

-1. Call the PUT /checkout/v3/payment/{id} with a request body that includes:
+1. To adjust an authorization, make a PUT request to /checkout/v3/payment/{id} endpoint with a request body that includes:

 ParameterDescription